-The University of Texas at Austin has a long history in energy production and research, but has established a commitment to sustainability.
-President Powers instituted a Sustainability Steering Committee and implemented a Natural Resource Conservation Plan that called for a 20% reduction in energy use from 2009 to 2020.
+The University of Texas at Austin has a long history of energy production and research, but has also established a commitment to sustainability.
+Then-univeristy-president William Powers instituted a Sustainability Steering Committee and implemented a Natural Resource Conservation Plan that called for a twenty percent reduction in energy use from 2009 to 2020.
 According to the Energy and Water Conservation Program, campus is on target to reach this goal early, and the highly efficient campus power plant has reduced its greenhouse gas output to 1970’s levels.

 Importance of Research

 Moving technical inventories and reports into action requires messaging, consensus-building, and collaboration.
 The technical analysis from the MBA+ team combined with the student engagement will set the tone for cooperation across campus to target greenhouse gas emissions stemming from the day-to-day operation of the university.
 In addition, the establishment of a process for internal department audits will allow this work to continue into the future through the participation of different sectors within the institution.